BarbyKelly/project-5/README.md

   - Author
   - Badge
 - Product card is clickable
-- Click on product card opens up a page with the selected product
+- Clicing product card opens up a page with the selected product
 - Details displayed on product page:
   - Image
   - Name